Asian openbill: Breeding

 Initiation of nests in lowland Nepal was highly synchronized, with colonies started during July and August.
 Breeding success at nests in these colonies was impacted by proximity of colonies to human habitation, and the progression of the breeding season.
 Colonies closer to human habitation had lower success, and colonies initiated later during the breeding season (when flooding of the rice fields had reduced to allow ripening of the crop) had lower success.
 Number of chicks that fledged from colonies located on trees in agricultural landscapes in lowland Nepal were similar to that observed in a protected, mangrove reserve in eastern India suggesting that agricultural areas are not always detrimental to large waterbirds such as Asian openbills.

 Nesting openbills in Nepal took an average of 27 minutes to return to nests with food for nestlings and fledglings.
 The time taken to find food was most impacted by the location of wetlands around colonies, and the progression of the breeding season.
 Adults look the least time to return with food earlier in the season when the dominant rice crop was most flooded, and time increased as the rice ripened along with the drying out of the fields.
+Adult birds in Nepal provisioned chicks at nest with snails of the genus Filopaludina and Pila.
+Hatchlings received 87-120 g/day of food, while older nestlings received 272-386 g/day of food.

 Like other storks, they are silent except for clattering produced by the striking of the male's bill against that of the female during copulation.
 They also produce low honking notes accompanied by up and down movements of the bill when greeting a partner arriving at the nest.
 Males may sometimes form polygynous associations, typically with two females which may lay their eggs in the same nest.